 Does the thought of having parasites make you cringe?
 That’s the reaction most of us have when presented with this uncomfortable subject.
-Parasites are more common than you think, however, and it’s estimated that up to 1/3rd of Americans are infected.
+Parasites are more common than you think, it’s estimated that up to 1/3rd of Americans are infected.
 In this post, I want to talk about mimosa pudica for parasites.

 Since parasites are implicated in many chronic illnesses, it’s important to be aware of the symptoms they cause, the damage they create, and effective strategies to eliminate them.

 Mimosa pudica (MP), also referred to as “The Sensitive Plant,” is a fern whose leaves close when touched, most likely, as a defense mechanism against herbivores.
 It is also called the “bashful or shrinking” plant due to this characteristic.
 MP is popular in many areas of the world, and is native to tropical America.
 It is both an annual and a perennial shrub with uniquely beautiful pink or light purple flowers.
 It is popularly used as a house plant, and has been used extensively in traditional medicine.